powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 (param-lf-slack-buses-ids)=
 ### slackBusesIds
 The `slackBusesIds` property is a required property if you choose `NAME` for property [`slackBusSelectionMode`](#slackbusselectionmode).
-It defines a prioritized list of buses or voltage levels to be chosen for slack bus selection (as an array, or as a comma or semicolon separated string).
+It defines a prioritized list of buses or voltage levels to be chosen for slack bus selection (as an array, or as a comma or semicolon separated string).<br>
+The default value is an empty list.

 (param-lf-slack-bus-country-filter)=
 ### slackBusCountryFilter